-• Yger P., Spampinato, G.L.B, Esposito E., Lefebvre B., Deny S., Gardella C., Stimberg M., Jetter F., Zeck G. Picaud S., Duebel J., Marre O., Fast and accurate spike sorting in vitro and in vivo for up to thousands of electrodes, bioRxiv, 67843, 2016
+• Yger P., Spampinato, G.L.B, Esposito E., Lefebvre B., Deny S., Gardella C., Stimberg M., Jetter F., Zeck G. Picaud S., Duebel J., Marre O., A spike sorting toolbox for up to thousands of electrodes validated with ground truth recordings in vitro and in vivo, eLife 2018;7:e34518

-6.2 Selected publications using SpyKING CIRCUS
+6.2 Publications refering to SpyKING CIRCUS

 Here is a non exhaustive list of papers using SpyKING CIRCUS.
-Do not hesitate to send us a mail in order to add a paper
+Do not hesitate to send us a mail in order update this list, the more the merrier